 - In Section B, there will be ten questions, two per learning outcome.

-- Candidates will be required to answer five of the ten questions, covering all learning outcomes (ie Questions 1 or 2, and 3 or 4, and 5 or 6, and 7 or 8, and 9 or 10).
+- Candidates will be required to answer five of the ten questions, covering all learning outcomes (for example, questions 1 or 2, and 3 or 4, and 5 or 6, and 7 or 8, and 9 or 10).

 - Sections and questions may be answered in any order.